 NOTE: If you declared before August 1, 2014, please consult the Stanford Bulletin for the year you declared.
 The major (or minor) requirements for that year remain the requirements that you must meet for graduation.
 If you have any questions, please consult Student Services Officer Daniela Fields.

-The minor in Urban Studies requires completion of seven courses for a letter grade, including the five core courses, the required course in the student's chosen concentration area, and one additional course in that option as listed in the "Bachelor of Arts in Urban Studies" section of this bulletin.
+The minor in Urban Studies requires completion of seven courses for a letter grade, including the four core courses, the required course in the student's chosen concentration area, and two additional course in that option as listed in the "Bachelor of Arts in Urban Studies" section of this bulletin.

 Sample Course Plan